47% of SMBs Plan to Invest in AI This Year. Most Will Hire the Wrong Consultant.

 Salesforce brought its Agentforce platform to SMBs in March 2026 with per-conversation pricing starting at $0.10 and pre-built agent templates that a business can deploy in a single afternoon (DigitalApplied: Salesforce Agentforce SMBs).
 Microsoft shipped Claude Sonnet and Claude Opus inside M365 Copilot the same month.
 The tools are cheap, accessible, and getting easier to install every quarter.

-The implication: the money is available, the tools are available, but the ability to connect those tools to actual business operations is missing.
+Yet only 18% of SMBs have actually deployed AI tools in production environments as of early 2026 (MedhaCloud: SMB IT Spending Statistics 2026).
+The money is available, the tools are available, but the ability to connect those tools to actual business operations is missing.
 That missing layer is what defines an AI Integrator.

-What AI Integrators Actually Deliver
+Take the Free AI Readiness Assessment →What AI Integrators Actually Deliver

 The Objection Worth Addressing